ilg-physics-ucsb/physics6-manual/6AL/VelocityandAcceleration/VelocityandAcceleration_LG.md

 The dashed lines indicate where the plot changes from one of our above mentioned plot shapes to another.

 1. Make a sketch plot for velocity with dotted lines in the same positions. **A sketch is just a quick drawing to display the important features of a plot, e.g. linear, parabolic, or constant.
-You should label the axes and the two lines, but you don't need a title.**
+You should label the axes, but you don't need a title.**

 2. Sketch the velocity curve for each segment in you skeleton plot.